Long-time behavior of 3 dimensional Ricci flow -- C: 3-manifold topology and combinatorics of simplicial complexes in 3-manifolds: Construction and analysis of simplicial complexes in

 \begin{Definition}[cells] The closure $Q$ of any component component of $\td{M} \setminus \td{V}$ is called a \emph{cell} and the set of cells is denoted by $\mathcal{Q}$.
-Two distinct cells are called \emph{adjacent} if their intersection contains a point of $\td{V} \setminus \td{V}^{(1)}$. \end{Definition}
+Two distinct cells are called \emph{adjacent} if their intersection contains a point of $\td{V} \setminus \td{V}^{(1)}$.
+Here $\td{V}^{(1)}$ denotes the 1-skeleton of $\td{V}$ viewed as a simplicial complex.
+(Note that the notion of adjacent cells would be the same, if $\td{V}^{(1)}$ denoted the 1-skeleton of $\td{V}$ with respect to the inherited polygonal structure on $\td{V}$ as opposed to the simplicial structure.) \end{Definition}